 Most recently in 2020, the pandemic encouraged participants to donate their materials and items of history related to the changes in education over the past fifty years.
 Some items highlighted timeless features of education, such as a favorite pen used for homework; other items identified specific time periods, such as a mask worn in class during the Covid-19 pandemic.
 This collection was meant to show how much change has occurred since the foundation of Sangamon State and how education will continue to evolve.

-The goal of this History Harvest is to democratize and widen our understanding of the electoral process.
-Though elections are celebrated as giving voice to the people.
-By collecting information on the historical memories of the local people, this History Harvest provides a unique insight into how ordinary citizens in central Illinois have participated in and remembered historical events large and small.
+The goal of this 2022 History Harvest is to continue to democratize the archive and broaden our understanding of travel and ‘The Great Road Trip.’
+Travel is central to the history of America; Central Illinois is a major crossroads for broad national adventures.
+By collecting information on the valued memories of local people, this History Harvest provides a unique insight into how ordinary citizens in central Illinois have traveled and interacted with the rest of the nation and the world.

-The UIS History Harvest is part of a national movement connecting communities and universities through the practice of local history.
+The UIS History Harvest is a collaboration between students from Dr Devin Hunter’s undergraduate Public History class and Dr Ken Owen’s graduate History and Digital Media class.
+It is also part of a national movement connecting communities and universities through the practice of local history.
 More background on the national movement can be found here.
 For more information on the UIS History Harvest, see our Frequently Asked Questions page.